oguzBatur/dapp_forum/README.md

-# Sample Hardhat Project
+# Akbank Web3 Practicum Final Case

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+# Forum blockchain clone

-Try running some of the following tasks:
+This project if for the Akbank Web3 Practicum. it is a simple forum like ekşisözlük.
+It is built into the blockchain.

 ```shell
 npx hardhat help